How To Remove PFAS From Your Drinking Water

 High-quality carbon block filters are more likely to remove PFAs effectively, as there are more surface reactive sites available.

-Carbon that has been processed to have more surface reactive sites, like Cataytic Carbon, is also more likely to remove PFAs effectively.
+Carbon that has been processed to have additional surface reactive sites, like Cataytic Carbon, is also more likely to remove PFAs effectively.

 The amount of contact time between the contaminated water and the carbon is always critical when removing PFAs.

-Because of the contact time requirement, smaller carbon filter like those commonly found in water jugs, are not particularly effective at dealing with PFAS.
+Because of the contact time requirement, smaller carbon filters like those commonly found in water jugs, are not particularly effective at dealing with PFAS.

 Ion Exchange Resins